Euro zone bond yields rise, focus on economic data

 By Stefano Rebaudo

-Oct 5 (Reuters) - Euro zone government bond yields edged higher but stayed significantly below their multi-year highs as concerns about systemic risk and economic slowdown drove investors to lower bets on terminal rates.
+Oct 5 (Reuters) - Euro zone government bond yields rose on Wednesday, but stayed well below multi-year highs, as concerns about systemic risks and economic slowdown led investors to lower bets on where interest rates might peak.

-Lingering hopes of a less aggressive monetary policy stance are likely to fade if inflation keeps surprising on the upside and the economy shows some strength.
+But the prospect of less aggressive monetary policy is likely to fade if inflation keeps surprising on the upside and the economy shows some strength.

-Meanwhile, a sharp rate rise from New Zealand's central bank is a reminder that major central banks remain in monetary tightening mode.
+A sharp rate rise in New Zealand was a reminder that central banks remain in monetary tightening mode.

 "The bond rally will need another relay of 'good', understand 'bad' from the point of view of the economy, news to keep its momentum going," ING analysts said.